rejth/color-dropper/README.md

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

+## Possible imporevements
+1. Implement `image` mode for the `ColorDropper` when only images are processed in the `ColorDropper` component.
+This will allow the loading and drawing of the images in a Worker.
+2. Don't scale images in `drawImage`.
+Cache various image sizes on an offscreen canvas when loading instead of constantly scaling them in drawImage().

 ## Current technical issues

 The `ColorDropper` component does not work properly with Workers right now because of a function serialization problem. \